 Your heart, kidneys and muscles need magnesium to function well.
 Magnesium makes up important structural components of your teeth and bones.
 It also helps maintain a balance of various nutrients, including calcium, zinc, potassium, vitamin D and copper.
 In addition, the mineral helps your body produce energy and activate enzymes.
-Getting the recommended amount of magnesium -- which is between 310 milligrams to 320 milligrams for adult women and 400 milligrams to 420 milligrams for adult men -- through your diet can help you achieve vibrant health.
+Getting the recommended amount of magnesium -- 310 to 320 milligrams for adult women and 400 to 420 milligrams for adult men -- through your diet can help you achieve vibrant health.

 Helps Prevent Osteoporosis